Alaska Licensing Overview for a Barber

 Ensure your license remains up to date

-Licensed barbers are required to update their license each odd year on the 31st August.
+Licensed barbers are required to update their license each odd-numbered year by August 31.
 This can be done easily online through the Board’s website.
 There is a fee for this renewal.

-There is currently no ongoing education needs for barbers during their licensing period in the state of Alaska.
+There is currently no ongoing education needs for barbers during their licensing period in Alaska.
 However, many barbers may choose to undertake ongoing education to further their career opportunities and stay up to date in current fashions and trends